 Teach the Difference Between Night and Day

-At night, on the other hand, turn off the light or use a night-light, feed and change your baby as calmly and quietly as possible, and limit your interactions to holding him gently.
-Your touch will soothe him, improving his sleep quantity and quality.
-Soon you will notice your baby's longest periods of sleep occur at night.
+At night, on the other hand, turn off the light or use a night-light.
+Feed and change your baby as calmly and quietly as possible and limit your interactions to holding your baby gently.
+Your touch should be soothing, to help improve your baby’s sleep time and quality.
+Soon, you will notice that your baby's longest periods of sleep occur at night.

-Naptime — For Mom Too
+Naptime — for Mom Too

-Use your baby’s naptime as a time to catch up on sleep yourself.
-As tempting as it is to use naptime to get things done, you’ll be able to cope better if you nap when your baby does.
+Use your baby’s nap time as a time to catch up on sleep yourself.
+As tempting as it is to use nap time to get things done, you’ll be able to cope better if you nap when your baby does.

-Create a Nighttime Routine
+Create a Night Time Routine For Your Baby

 Our JOHNSON’S® 2-Step Baby Sleep Routine includes a gentle baby massage combined with the cuddles of quiet time; help your baby know that it’s time for sleep.